hmarr/auto-approve-action/README.md

         pull-request-number: ${{ github.event.inputs.pullRequestNumber }}
 ```

-Optionally, You can provide a message for the review:
+Optionally, you can provide a message for the review:

 ```yaml
 name: Auto approve